 But, by far, the best female vocal jazz LP of 1955 was the searing live set recorded by Dinah Washington, Dinah Jams.
 Opening with a fiery rendition of “Lover, Come Back to Me” and closing with an 11-minute “You Go to My Head,” Washington’s passionate vocal intensity is matched only by the hard bop fury of Clifford Brown & Max Roach.

-Out of all the vocal jazz, male or female, released in 1955—or the entire decade, really—Dinah Jams puts the most emphasis on jazz by far.
-What other swing vocalist is going to produce an album with two instrumentals back to back?
-Washington and the Brown/Roach quartet is a match made in heaven, and her charismatic performance here showcases rock star capabilities.
+Out of all the vocal jazz, male or female, released in 1955 — or the entire decade, really — Dinah Jams puts the most emphasis on “jazz.”
+What other singer is going to produce an album with two instrumentals back to back?
+Washington and the Brown/Roach quartet is a match made in heaven, and her charismatic performance showcases rock star capabilities.